-(2) The Nigerian Code of Corporate Governance, 2018 (NCCG 2018)
+2. The Nigerian Code of Corporate Governance, 2018 (NCCG 2018)

 The Financial Reporting Council of Nigeria (FRCN) formally issued the Nigerian Code of Corporate Governance (NCCG) on 15 January 2019.
 The Code is applicable to all listed entities including Fidelity Bank.
 Whilst the Bank is a regulated entity and already in substantial compliance with the provisions of the NCCG 2018, steps are already being taken towards ensuring full compliance with the provisions of the Code.
-In 2020, the FRCN issued the prescribed template for regulatory reporting on the Code and the Bank will ensure submission of the requisite returns through the Nigerian Stock Exchange on or before March 31, 2021.
+In 2020, the FRCN issued the prescribed template for regulatory reporting on the Code and the Bank has submitted the requisite returns through the Nigerian Stock Exchange.